darioielardi/flutter_speed_dial/README.md

 The SpeedDial widget is built to be placed in the `Scaffold.floatingActionButton` parameter.
 It's not possible to set its position with the `Scaffold.floatingActionButtonLocation` parameter though.
-The use with the `Scaffold.bottomNavigationBar` is possible but the floating button will be placed above the bar, without the possibility to be placed with a notch.
+The use with the `Scaffold.bottomNavigationBar` is possible but the floating button will be placed above the bar, so the `BottomAppBar.hasNotch` should be `false`.

 **Labels**